Foreword

 Where do claimants go wrong?

-Certain points along the way to filing a CCB claim and pleading your case can be challenging because it can require remembering that your claim is active and thinking through forms of evidence.
+Filing a CCB claim involves a consistent stream of deadlines.
+Separately, bringing a claim that can survive the CCB’s compliance review requires claimants to frame their arguments well and address the elements of the claims—this is not always intuitive.
 Remember to keep track of deadlines and state a viable claim.
-Keep in mind that the CCB officer will not know anything about your case outside of what you tell them, and they need concrete evidence to believe your story.
+Keep in mind that the CCB will not know anything about your case outside of what you tell them, and they need concrete evidence to believe your story.

 Review the checklist below to avoid common pitfalls in the CCB process: